anndrea971/cse310-module-1/README.md

 As a software engineering student, my goal for this project was to deepen my understanding of client-side JavaScript, particularly focusing on state management, DOM manipulation, and complex data structures.

-I built a hierarchical Task Tracker application.
+I built Task Tracker application.
 Unlike a standard to-do list, this software allows users to create nested subtasks to break down larger projects.
 It features persistent storage using `localStorage`, filtering capabilities (All, Active, Completed), and dynamic due-date formatting.

 I wrote this software to demonstrate my proficiency with ES6 array methods, recursive tree traversal, and error handling in vanilla JavaScript without relying on a frontend framework.